clescot/kafka-connect-http/README.md

 The main goal of this project is to allow to interact with HTTP servers, via a [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) cluster.
-It permits to define HTTP requests, and store optionnally HTTP responses as Kafka messages, with Kafka connect connectors.
+It permits to define HTTP requests, and store optionally HTTP responses as Kafka messages, with Kafka connect connectors.

 ### Advantages of this project